 Perhaps there is a very simple rationale for doing a PhD abroad?
 The structure of in your home country doesn't suit you.
 Things to consider:

 Other doctoral opportunities allow students to do their research and training in industry.
-This is the case of Denmark, France and in the UK which offers the qualification of DEng (Doctorate of engineering).
+This is sometimes the case in countries like Denmark, France and in the UK.
 Professional doctorates, a UK concept, allow students to do research and reflect on their professional practice as it is the case with the EdD (Doctorate of Education) or a PhD in Music by Composition.
 These may appeal to you but as they are delivered only in a handful of places, it is likely you will have to go abroad for those, unless you are already in one of those countries

 First of all, a quick piece of advice.
 If you are intending on returning home after your PhD, you should make sure that your doctoral degree is recognised by universities and private sector employers.
 Organisations like the European Network of Information Centres (ENIC) or National Academic Recognition Information Centres (NARIC) provide equivalence information for most countries around the world.